NFT-com/indexer/cmd/addition-dispatcher/README.md

 ## Database Address - Data Source Name

 Data Source Name (DSN) is the string specified describing how the connection to the database should be established.
-Format of the string is the following:
+The string's format is the following:

 ```
 host=localhost user=database-user password=password dbname=database-name port=5432 sslmode=disable